 If you wish to use your mala to assist in your meditaiton practice, you will need to choose a mantra (a word or phrase) which you repeat to keep your focus.
 If you have a teacher they may choose a mantra for you, or you can select one for yourself.
 Mantra's can be a single word or phrase, and can be in Sanskrit or in English (or any other language you love!).
 Check out our Mantra page for some inspiration!

 Why are there 108 Beads?

-The mala is made up of 108 gemstones or wooden beads.
-Wooden beads are more traditional, but semi-precious gemstones are popular as each one can carry it's own energetic properties to align with your intentions.
+The mala is made up of 108 gemstones, wooden beads or seeds.
+Wooden beads and seeds are more traditional, but semi-precious gemstones are popular as each one can carry it's own energetic properties to align with your intentions.